World Children’s Day

 Turn the world blue

-Landmark buildings around the world will light up blue on the day to show support for child rights.
-From wearing something blue to decorating your classroom or office, you too can help turn the world blue.
-Something subtle to very visible, anything blue goes!
+Schools and landmark buildings around the world will light up blue on the day to show support for child rights.
+From wearing something blue to changing your profile picture online, you too can help turn the world blue.